Stone-Knight Security

 2026-06-18 · watch on YouTube ↗

-NetworkChuck hosts a 90-min live AMA for his Summer of CCNA program, answering certification questions from students in real time.
+NetworkChuck hosts a live 90-min AMA for Summer of CCNA, answering community certification questions on exam prep and study strategies.

-• Live Q&A session focused on CCNA certification prep and study strategies
+• Live Q&A format with real-time viewer questions focused on CCNA certification path and exam prep

-• Part of the structured Summer of CCNA course series via NetworkChuck Academy
+• Part of NetworkChuck's structured Summer of CCNA course series via NetworkChuck Academy

 2026-06-18 · watch on YouTube ↗

-HTTPS encrypts traffic content but still exposes visited domains to your ISP via DNS queries and TLS SNI headers.
+HTTPS encrypts traffic content but exposes visited domains via SNI in TLS handshakes and DNS queries, visible to your ISP.

-• TLS/HTTPS encrypts payload but Server Name Indication (SNI) leaks the destination hostname in plaintext during the handshake
+• TLS/HTTPS hides payload data but not the Server Name Indication (SNI) field — domain names leak in plaintext during handshake

-• DNS queries reveal browsing destinations unless DNS-over-HTTPS (DoH) or DNS-over-TLS (DoT) is used
+• DNS queries expose browsing destinations unless encrypted DNS (DoH or DoT) is in use

-• Encrypted Client Hello (ECH) is the emerging fix — wraps SNI inside the encrypted handshake
+• Encrypted Client Hello (ECH) is the emerging fix — wraps SNI in encryption, still not widely deployed

 2026-06-18 · watch on YouTube ↗

-Cisco Cloud Control unifies network management into a single platform with AI agents that actively automate and execute networking tasks.
+Cisco Cloud Control unifies network management into a single AI-driven platform where AI agents autonomously handle config, troubleshooting, and policy enforcement.